RemieJanssen/PhyloX/joss/paper.md

 The paper [@janssen2021comparing] contains a comparison of several 'generators', including several previously existing ones (e.g., [@pons2019generation] and [@zhang2018bayesian]) and a new extention of a tree generator to networks.

 ## Representing networks
-There are some common representations of phylogenetic networks.
-As they are graphs, there is the obvious option to represent them as a list of edges.
+Because phylogenetic networks are graphs, a common representation is as a list of edges.
 Another commonly used representation is the extended Newick format [@cardona2008extended].
 The extended Newick notation has a further extension (Rich Newick format) that adds numerical parameters to the edges of the network, such as the branch length, and the inheritance probability (for incoming edges of a reticulation node) [@riceRichNewick; @wen2018inferring].